-To support the design and engineering requirements for the Beatrice offshore wind development, we provided a suite of metocean design and operational criteria.
+To support the design and engineering requirements for the Beatrice offshore wind development in the Moray Firth, we provided a suite of metocean design and operational criteria.

 ABPmer used the SEASTATES hindcast database to develop bespoke high-resolution hydrodynamic and wave models.
 These provided the long term databases required for robust statistical analysis of metocean conditions, which were supported and validated by multiple measured data sets.